Technology, Transfer, And Transition (T3)

-Assistance with Patent Searches, Invention Disclosures, Patents, Agreements, and Public Releases
+-Assistance with Patent Searches, Invention Disclosures, and Patents.

-Guidance on educational partnerships: Summer Faculty Fellowship Program, the National Research Council/Research Associate Programs, Cadet Summer Research Program, etc.
+-Guidance on educational partnerships: Summer Faculty Fellowship Program, the National Research Council/Research Associate Programs, etc.

 The Office of Research (DFQ) provides administrative guidance on agreements and assists with research and tech transfer tasks, inquires, and deliverables.
 Three of the most common agreements are CRADAs, MOUs/MOAs, and EPAs.